sgbasel/neuritetracker/README.md

 # High throughput detection & tracking of neurons in live cell imaging

-Neuritetracker is software for high throughput detection, tracking, and segmentation of neuroblasts in live cell imaging.
-It runs in Matlab with a GUI interface, analyzes image sequences, and stores results as movies and CSV files.
+Neuritetracker is software for high throughput detection, tracking, and segmentation of neurons or neuronal-like cells in live cell imaging.
+It analyzes image sequences, and stores results as movies and CSV files.
+It can be run with a GUI interface for single sequences, or using a Matlab script for batch processing.

 ## Installation
 To install neuritetracker on your machine follow these steps: